cbernaci/eeg_project/hardware/2_low_pass_circuit_test/README.md

 <img src="./RC_circuit_drawing.png" title="Serial RC Circuit." width="600"/>

 I've chosen R = 1 kOhm   and C = 1 microFarad which gives a time constant tau = 1ms.
-This should be very close to the frequency of the square wave which is 490 kHz coming from pin 9 of the Uno.
+This should correspond closely to the frequency of the square wave which is 490 kHz coming from pin 9 of the Uno.
 (Note, this is not the sampling frequency as discussed above).
 Square wave frequency of 490 Hz corresponds to a period of 2.04 ms, so having a time constant of 1ms gives us the right amount of timing to modulate one pulse of the square wave.
 [Working through the calculation](RC_circuit.pdf)  we can see that our smoothed square wave will oscillate